Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Introduction

 Nevertheless, the range of viable strategies for integrating frozen LVLMs into micro-video recommenders has not been systematically evaluated.
 First, recent micro-video recommendation methods like MLLM-MSR~\cite{ye2025vllmastextencoderandrecommender} and Nadai~\etal~\cite{De2025vllmcaptionthentextencoder} rely solely on LVLM-generated captions, implicitly assuming that all recommendation-relevant semantics can be fully captured in text.
 Yet, this assumption has not been empirically validated; on the contrary, directly leveraging the LVLM's intermediate hidden states, completely bypassing the text generation process, may better preserve recommendation-relevant semantic information.
 Second, it is still unclear whether combining LVLM-derived video representations with explicit item identifiers yields better recommendations.
 Many works ~\cite{ye2025vllmastextencoderandrecommender, cui2022m6recgenerativepretrainedlanguage, hou2023learningvectorquantizeditemrepresentation} tend to directly abandon these ID features (~\eg replacing item IDs with item contents).
 However, empirical evidence suggests that LVLMs cannot effectively capture collaborative knowledge without large-scale alignment training ~\cite{zhou2025onerecv2technicalreport, Hu2025alphafuse, huang2024foundationmodelsrecommendersystems} or explicit injection of collaborative signals~\cite{geng2023p5, li2023textneedlearninglanguage, hou2022universalsequencerepresentationlearning}.
 Third, most existing methods treat frozen LVLMs as monolithic black-box modules (~\eg caption generators or off-the-shelf feature extractors) without dissecting or leveraging their internal architectural richness.
 This coarse-grained usage overlooks the potential of selectively fusing multi-granularity representations that may better align with the nuanced demands of micro-video recommendation.
+Transcending monolithic feature extraction in favor of structured, multi-granularity representation fusion is crucial for harnessing the full potential of LVLMs.
 Collectively, these limitations reveal a significant gap in understanding of how frozen LVLMs should be integrated into micro-video recommender systems in a principled and effective manner.
-They motivate three fundamental questions: (1) What are more effective feature extraction strategies from LVLMs for micro-video recommendation?
+This gap motivates three fundamental questions: (1) What are more effective feature extraction strategies from LVLMs for micro-video recommendation?
 (2) How to effectively integrate these features into recommendation architectures?
-(3) Can richer, recommendation-aware representations be unlocked by leveraging the internal structure of frozen LVLMs?
+(3) Can we still access richer, task-specific representations by strategically utilizing the inherent structure of frozen LVLMs for recommendation tasks?